cjl85/MERN-Shopping-List/README.md

 Register a user with name, email, and password.
 Only logged in users will be able to contribute to the list.

+Sample Email/PW that you can use to test the list:

+Email: cjl@gmail.com
+   PW: 123456

 ## Running the tests

 Test-Driven Development(TDD) was used in building this app utilizing Jasmine (https://jasmine.github.io/).
-All the tests can be found in the /client/spec file.
 Unit and integration tests were written for the different models with CRUD operations in mind. `npm test` can be run in order to see if the specs pass.

-`npm test ./client/src/spec/integration/users_spec.js`
+`npm test /client/src/spec/integration/users_spec.js`

-The unit tests test that each respective model is created properly as well as proper relationships with other models if applicable.
+The unit tests test that each respective model is created properly as well as include the proper relationships with other models if applicable.

-The integration tests for all the CRUD operations for each respective model.
+The integration tests are for all the CRUD operations for each respective model.
 Below is an example for the users_spec file.

     describe("route : user", () => {
     // Connect to mongo database